POVERTY ALLEVIATION PROGRAM

 Our Poverty Alleviation program, is a relationship based community poverty initiative, not affiliated with the national work, in which social service agencies, businesses, and Delaware County community members come together to support individuals in poverty access their fullest potential.
 The Poverty Alleviation program is designed to engage local community members in efforts to increase the economic stability and vitality of struggling households.
 Each matched group is comprised of two to four community volunteers, “accountability partners” and one family or person, “Captains” with a goal to leave poverty.

 Accountability Partners are community volunteers living in middle income or wealth who want to be intentional friends and accountability partners to someone enrolled in the initiative.
 Accountability Partners work alongside participating family members, “captains” to focus on reaching family-prioritized goals of:

 - Acquiring needed education or training, and

 - Enhancing personal social capital.

-Circles is a community engagement strategy designed to reduce and end poverty by building both individual and community assets.
+This community engagement strategy designed to reduce and end poverty by building both individual and community assets.
 While traditional “safety net” social service programs are critical to help provide for families’ most basic needs, these programs usually do not engage the broader community in developing relationships with households who have a focused goal to get out of poverty.